 There are small, portable battery packs that will operate a CPAP set at 10cm for at least one night, or about eight hours.
-CPAP.com sells full battery kits that come with everything needed to run your machine off battery power including the right cables needed for your machine and a battery.
+CPAP.com sells full battery kits that come with everything needed to run your machine off battery power including the correct cables needed for your machine and a battery.
 You can find the battery kit for your machine here.
 On each battery kit page, you can input your machine and pressure setting to see an estimate battery life for your machine.

-If you have questions about the specific power needs of your machine, review the "Power" tab on your machine's product page, or give us a call at 1-800-356-5221.
+CPAP.com sells complete battery kits with everything you need for many machines including the correct cables for those machines and batteries.
+You can see if there is a battery kit available for your machine here.
+If you have questions about the specific power needs of your machine, review the 'Power' tab found on the machine's product page, or give us a call at 1-800-356-5221.

-Many CPAPs operate on 12 volt DC power.
+- Many CPAPs operate on 12 volt DC power.
 If your CPAP has a DC outlet, a round, single hole in the back or side of the unit, then you should be able to operate it from a 12 volt DC power source.
 The appropriate DC power cord is needed but inverter is not necessary.
 Typically, the DC power cords plugs into the CPAP and end in a cigarette lighter plug.
 To connect a CPAP directly to a battery, you would need a DC adapter cable that fits over the cigarette lighter plug on the DC power cord and ends in alligator clips.

 For the longest usage time, we suggest you use a deep-cycle marine type battery.
 It will operate most CPAPs at most pressures for about three nights before needing to be recharged.
 We sell a smaller, portable, rechargeable Battery Pack on our site that will operate most CPAPs and most pressures for one night.
 We also have battery kits that come with everything needed to run your machine off battery power including the right cables needed for your machine and a battery.

 The Transcend Travel CPAP Machine by Somnetics can be set up to have a fail-over, back up battery by using their Transcend Multi-Night Battery.
 If the power goes out, the machine will automatically switch over to battery power without an interruption to your CPAP therapy.
 Read about that on the "Power" tab of the Transcend Machine page.

-There are a lot of back up battery choices out there that can give you peace of mind in case of a power outage.
-The Transcend Travel CPAP Machine has Battery Options available for that can set up as a fail-over, back up battery.
-Review the "Power" Tab on the machine page.
+- There are a lot of back up battery choices out there that can give you peace of mind in case of a power outage.
+The Transcend Travel CPAP Machine has Battery Options available that can set up as a fail-over, back up battery.
+Review the 'Power' Tab on the machine page.

 CPAP.com sells battery packs to accompany your machine if an integrated battery is not available.
 Visit CPAPtalk for more advice specific to your needs, or view this past thread on the topic here.

-An adapter may be required to plug a US power cord into a wall outlet in a foreign country.
+- An adapter may be required to plug a US power cord into a wall outlet in a foreign country.
 CPAP.com sells an assortment pack of World Traveler Power Adapter Plugs, which allow CPAP machines to plug into different types of wall sockets found in different countries.

 All the models CPAP.com sell contain power converters that enable the machine to operate on any AC current from 100 to 240 volts without any adjustment.

-To prepare for your international travel, be sure to:
+- To prepare for your international travel, be sure to:

-CPAP therapy should be used every night.
+- CPAP therapy should be used every night.
 Your CPAP or BiPAP machine and equipment should go with you on trips.
 There are some tips to help with your travel: